teen driversafety guide

 Knowing how to respond to road conditions comes with experience.
 In some conditions, it’s simply not enough to obey the speed limit.

-For example, braking distance is greatly increased in heavy rain; visibility can be greatly diminished during fog or poor light; snow or ice can make controlling the car far more difficult.
+For example, braking distance is significantly increased in heavy rain; visibility can be greatly diminished during fog or poor light; snow or ice can make controlling the car far more difficult.

 For teens, the best course of action is to drive with an experienced driver when conditions are new.
-Failing that (for example, when heavy rain comes on suddenly), driving as cautiously as possible will ensure that any dangers are minimized.
+If that is not possible (for example, when heavy rain comes on suddenly), driving as cautiously as possible will ensure that any dangers are minimized.

 aim for 100 hours